Nancy Pelosi says US will not allow Taiwan to be isolated as China holds military drills - KESQ

 By Jessie Yeung, CNN

-US House Speaker Nancy Pelosi vowed Friday that the United States would not allow Taiwan to be isolated, as Beijing stepped up military drills and warplane incursions after her visit to the island.
+US House Speaker Nancy Pelosi vowed Friday that the United States would not allow Taiwan to be isolated, as Beijing stepped up military drills and warplane incursions, and imposed sanctions on the 82-year-old California Democrat following her visit to the island.

 Speaking at a news conference in Tokyo during the last stop of her Asia tour, Pelosi said China had sought to isolate Taiwan from the international community but would not prevent US officials from traveling there.